ethvault/.github/profile/README.md

 # Ethvault

-We are building infrastructure related to deploying and executing transactions from cross-chain multisigs.
+We are building infrastructure for deploying and executing transactions from a cross-chain multisig.
-In other words, yet another account abstraction smart contract wallet company.
-What sets us apart:

 - Gas-optimized multisig EVM smart contracts, homed on Ethereum L1
-- Free ENS resolution and record editing
+- Free ENS name
-- An API-based multisig transaction tracker and signer
+- Ethvault provides 2 signers
-- A legacy signer that allows your wallet to be recovered in case of catastrophe
+  - Legacy signer that allows your wallet to be recovered in case of catastrophe (signatures are timelocked for 1 year)
+  - Hot signer
 - Transaction relaying and gas abstraction
 - Gas refunds on batched transactions